sngjoy/sg-food-detector/src/static/README.md

 | Tau Huay        | 64            |

 Data augmentation is used to increase the size of the dataset.
 In this model, shearing up to 15 degree is used to allow the model to recognise images that are taken from different angles.

-## Future Developments
-- Improve on the API design

 ## Author
 Joy Sng